-Affiliates of Parametric, including EVD, EVM and EVMI offer services and products that are cross-marketed with products and services offered by Parametric.
-Parametric personnel who are registered representatives of EVD receive compensation from EVD for selling affiliated products.
+Affiliates of Parametric offer services and products that are cross marketed with products and services offered by Parametric.
+Parametric personnel who are registered representatives of affiliated broker-dealers can receive compensation for selling affiliated products.
 Licensed personnel receive commissions for selling commingled funds advised or sub-advised by Parametric.
-In all such arrangements, Parametric and the related party or parties share the client fee.
 Parametric believes it adequately addresses potential conflicts of interest that may arise out of such arrangements.